unidoc/unidoc.github.io/_includes/news/launching-unidoc.md

  * OCR engine to generate searchable PDF from scanned data
  * Conversions from any format to another that makes sense e.g. PDF to Word, Word to PDF.

-We are releasing this under a dual AGPL/Commercial license.
+We are releasing this under a dual AGPL/Commercial license as we need to help fund further development to achieve our goals.